top of page

 At Anhaya Foundation, our work is rooted in resisting the quick fixes and returning to the essentials that actually build intellectual and emotional strength.

-Not to check off content, but to help children question, reason, synthesise, and reflect.
+Not to check off content, but to help children question, reason, synthesize, and reflect.

 A child must know who they are, not just what they can produce.